 Apple is positioning its Health app as the point of aggregation for all the user’s different health data, and Health Kit, the development platform, to enable that integration.
 But critically, indications are that the health data will, for the most part, be collected by sensors (Nike+, Withings Scale, Fitbit Flex, etc) of other wearable manufacturers…. offering – i..e stay away from the hardware for now and instead provide the services & software glue to tie all the existing hardware into some sort of cohesive whole.

 One reason for that might be security.
 The iPhone (at least the later versions) have fingerprint sensor security.
 If health data passes between an iPhone and an iPad how can the device(s) be sure of the user’s identity?
 On a single device, especially the iPhone that has fingerprint access, identity is solvable on the device.

 With multiple devices, it becomes more difficult and more prone to the complexity of multiple users.

 They seem to want one device to represent a single persona, says Waite, – not a bad position for a hardware vendor to take.
 They encapsulate your online identity for services like Twitter and Facebook onto your device, but this is primarily so that applications do not do this work themselves.

 OAuth 2.0 and OpenID Connect 1.0 are likely standards for Apple to draw on, though Apple has a preference for doing identity its own way.

 On the developer side of the equation, initially, Apple will be experimenting with different ways for developers to use data at different levels of permission, according to Waite:

-The structure of health kit is such that an application asks the user for each kind of information, and the user can opt in or out of write and read access.
+The structure of the health kit is such that an application asks the user for each kind of information, and the user can opt-in or out of write and read access.
 For example, I might let this one hypothetical app read my steps taken and heart rate, but not my nutritional information.